Regent's University London

 The Environmental Management System maps out a framework that an organisation can follow, providing assurance that any environmental impact is being monitored and improved.

 - Management review

 It covers waste reduction, energy, water, transport, bio-diversity, culture, legislation and office premises.

+Power demand reduced by approximately 30 kW each day between 00:00 and 06:00 - Chart 3.
 The University has also attained the Energy Management System certification ISO 50001 and Environmental Action Plans have been developed for the majority of buildings and grounds, and working practices; these plans are measured against the targets set in line with rolling improvements.

 Improvement targets are set year on year – Chart 4 illustrates the achievement in reductions in air travel, and the target for the next period to investigate whether business road travel has a significant environmental impact.

 What our client think of us?